drew458/pglock-java/README.md

 }
 ```

+The default lock configuration is a **mutual exclusive session lock**.
+Session locks are held until released or the application shuts down.
+Other configurations include:
+- **Transaction level** lock: They are held until the current transaction ends; there is no need for manual release.
+- **Shared** lock: A shared lock does not conflict with other shared locks on the same resource, only with exclusive locks.

 ### Lock keys

 Since distributed locks (and other distributed synchronization primitives) are not bound to a single process, their identity is based on the key(s) provided through the constructor.